Who is David Milberg?

 Read more about David Milberg in a brand new article on HomeBusinessMag.

 Theater and Performing Arts Experience

 While at Princeton, David was very involved in the arts.
-David participated in the Triangle Club – acting in “Under the Influence” (spring show and tour) and “#96 Untitled,” and directing “The Boy Friend.”
-David was also involved in Theatre Intime, where he acted in “Brussels,” a Jacques Brel Revue, and directed “Who’s Afraid of Virginia Woolf?.”
+David participated in the Triangle Club.
+He was also involved in Theatre Intime while at Princeton.
 David sang in the Freshman Singers and in the Nassoons.
-During 1984, David took a year off from college, which he spent working and taking classes in theater in New York.
+Between his junior and senior years in college, David took a year off and spent it working and taking classes in theater in New York.
 David first worked at Theater for the New City, where he worked in the office, helped cast a reading of a new play by Crispin Larangeira, and assistant stage managed another new play.
 He then completed an internship at Playwrights Horizons, working as an assistant to Peter Parnell on his play “Romance Language.”